federicomaffei/federicomaffei.github.io/_posts/2014-12-31-DNS-whatisit.md

 ###Questions that pop out at this point

-Q: So all the hostnames reachable via a specific domain have a specific IP address!
+Q: So all the host names reachable via a specific domain have a specific IP address!
 There must be BILLIONS of them.
 How do we make sure everyone is unique?

 A: There are entities that have the authority to assign and register names under one or more top-level domain, called **registrars**.
 The registered name then becomes part of a central database known as the *whois database*.